NYNEX: International assets

-Looking to expand into international markets by the 1990s, NYNEX set up operations in Brussels, Gibraltar, Philippines, and Britain.
+Looking to expand into international markets by the 1990s, NYNEX set up operations in Belgium, Gibraltar, the Philippines, and the United Kingdom.
 In March 1993, NYNEX Cablecomms of Britain purchased Pactel Cable U.K. Ltd from Pacific Telesis.

 NYNEX also operated cable television and telephone services in the United Kingdom with offices in Waterlooville (Hampshire), Baguley (Manchester), Shoreham-by-Sea (West Sussex), Leatherhead (Surrey) and Antrim (Northern Ireland).
+In the mid-1990s, the company held the naming rights to the Manchester Arena, then known as the "NYNEX Arena".
 NYNEX Cablecomms announced its initial public offering in June 1995.
 In 1996, NYNEX's UK assets were merged with the subsidiary of Cable & Wireless, Mercury Communications, as well as cable operators Vidéotron and Bell Cablemedia, and the new business was subsequently renamed Cable & Wireless Communications.

-Cable & Wireless’ cable assets were sold to NTL in July 1999.
+Cable & Wireless' cable assets were sold to NTL in July 1999.
 The acquisition was completed in May 2000.
 NTL then merged with Telewest in March 2006 to form NTL:Telewest, and was later rebranded on February 8, 2007 as Virgin Media.